Boost Employee Engagement: Mastering Work-Life Balance

 2. Give Recognition to Your Employees

 Employees strongly desire to fit well into the organization’s purpose and goals.
 When they perform exceptionally, you can share an appreciation letter with them.
-It will provide motivation to boost their performance and make them feel engaged in the work.
+It will motivate to boost their performance and make them feel engaged in the work.
 As recognition can make employees feel valued, you can announce their achievements at the workplace.

 Another option is to share monetary rewards with your workforce, as it also helps in increasing engagement.
 You can often provide gifts, incentives, and bonuses to your employees with little celebration.
 They may have been exhausted from their day-to-day activities.
 So, rewards and recognition can be really helpful in relieving some stress and continuing their work with inspiration.